-WATER TREATMENT I

-DEPARTMENTAL ADVISORIES: MATH 942 or eligibility for MATH 952 as determined by SBVC assessment process and WST 052 or WST 052C and WST 061.
+WATER TREATMENT I 3 UNITS PREREQUISITE: MATH 942 or eligibility for MATH 952 as determined by the SBVC assessment process.
+DEPARTMENTAL ADVISORIES: WST 052 and WST 061.

-This introductory course is designed for students interested in the field of water treatment.
-It includes processes required to treat source water into potable water and includes the Expected Range of Knowledge (ERK) required to pass the California Department of Public Health (CDPH) water treatment examination at T1 level.
-Successful completion of this course fulfills the requirements for specialized training covering drinking water treatment required to apply for CDPH T2 examination.
+This introductory course is designed for students the interested in field of water treatment.
+It includes processes required to treat source water into potable water and includes the Expected Range of Knowledge (ERK) required to pass the California State Water Resource Control Board (SWRCB) water treatment examination at T1 level.
+Successful completion of this course fulfills the requirements for specialized covering drinking water treatment required training to apply for SRCB T2 examination.
+Associate Degree Applicable